sdiehl/wiwinwlh/tutorial.md

 ```

 We can also derive IsString for newtypes using ``GeneralizedNewtypeDeriving``,
-although much of the safety of the newtype is then lost if it is interchangeable
+although much of the safety of the newtype is then lost if it is used interchangeable
 with other strings.

 ```haskell